Chapter 82 BWV 71 Gott ist mein König

 A cantata for council elections.

 Of the five complete surviving cantatas for council elections, C 71 is the earliest.
-Indeed, there are a number of characteristics which would declare it to be from Bach’s earliest period even without the clear evidence that it emerged from the Mühlhausen year, 1708 (Dürr pp 722-3).
+Indeed, as we shall see, there are a number of characteristics which would declare it to be from Bach’s earliest period even without the clear evidence that it emerged from the Mühlhausen year, 1708 (Dürr pp 722-3).
 It celebrates the establishment of the new governing regime and the unknown lyricist calls upon several metaphors of aging, growth, rebirth and renewal of the kind that recur in various of Bach’s later cantatas composed for such events as weddings, funerals and the paying of homage to individuals.

 Three of the features which mark this as an early work are the sectional nature of movements, the lack of recitatives and the absence of compact, integrated arias.
 The orchestration, as with all surviving municipal cantatas, is large and includes trumpets and drums.
 Solo cello and bassoon parts are notated along with strings, continuo and pairs of flutes (or recorders) and oboes.